angular/angular/aio/content/guide/service-worker-notifications.md

 #### Prerequisites

-A basic understanding of the following:
+We recommend you have a basic understanding of the following:

 - [Getting Started with Service Workers](guide/service-worker-getting-started).